PURL: Safe and Effective Sanitization of Link Decoration: Motivating Measurements

-The prevalent use of link decoration by \ats is also noticeable in Figure~\ref{fig:link_decoration_count_domain} that plots top-20 tracking domains based on the number of unique link decorations they use in the request URLs.
+Next, we analyze the use of link decoration by \ats.
+Figure~\ref{fig:link_decoration_count_domain} plots top-20 tracking domains based on the number of unique link decorations they use.
 The intensity of the color (green for \nonats and red for \ats) in the figure for each domain shows its use of link decorations in \ats or \nonats requests.
-We note that \textit{googlesyndication.com}, which is owned by Google and is used for Google Ad Manager network \cite{googlesyndication-support-answer}, uses the highest number of unique link decorations among the \ats domains.
+We note that \textit{googlesyndication.com}, which is used by Google Ad Manager \cite{googlesyndication-support-answer}, uses the highest number of unique link decorations among the \ats domains.
 It is followed by \textit{omtrdc.net}, which is used by Adobe Marketing Cloud \cite{adobe-marketing-cloud-omtrdc}, \textit{google-analytics.com}, which aggregates and reports user stats for sites \cite{google-analytics-documentation}, and \textit{cloudfront.net}, which is an Amazon-owned content delivery network \cite{amazon-cloudfront}.
-Other well-known \ats such as Facebook, Baidu, and Microsoft are also among the domains which use the most link decoration in their requests.
+Other well-known \ats such as Facebook, Baidu, and Microsoft are also among the domains that use the most link decorations in their requests.
 Our main finding is that link decorations are widely used by well-known advertising and tracking services.
-In addition, Figure \ref{fig:link_decoration_count_domain} also shows some mixed usage of link decorations.
+Crucially, Figure \ref{fig:link_decoration_count_domain} also shows some mixed usage of link decorations.
 For example, link decorations used by \textit{google.com} were part of 122,028 \ats requests and 56,026 \nonats requests (this is represented by a lighter shade of red in the figure as compared to other domains which are either darker shades or red or green).
 On the other hand, link decorations used by \textit{amazonaws.com} were part of 863 \ats requests and 16,420 \nonats requests (represented by a darker shade of green in Figure \ref{fig:link_decoration_count_domain}).

 To identify the reason behind significant mixed usage of link decorations by \textit{google.com}, we take a closer look at different link decorations used by \textit{google.com} and their prevalence in our dataset.